jimb245/2PiWireGuardVPN/InstallFromRaspbianBase.md

 make
 ```

-Test the new binary:
+Test the new binary on the command line:

 ```
 sudo systemctl stop hostapd.service sudo ./hostapd /etc/hostapd/hostapd.conf
 ```

 Check that the wifi service is up and working.
-If yes then move or rename the previously install hostapd binary and replace it with the new version.
+If yes then stop the test, move or rename the previously install hostapd binary and replace it with the new version.

 ```
-sudo systemctl start hostapd.service
+sudo cp ./hostapd /usr/sbin/hostapd sudo systemctl start hostapd.service
 ```